-- Intel® Communications Chipset 8900 to 8920 Series Software for Linux\ package - Intel® Communications Chipset 8925 to 8955 Series Software for Linux\ package
+- Intel® Communications Chipset 8900 to 8920 Series Software for Linux package - Intel® Communications Chipset 8925 to 8955 Series Software for Linux package lines in red show the packet flow for Software Thread (N - 1).

 An overview of the application is provided in Fig. 7.16.
 For simplicity, only two NIC ports and one Intel® QuickAssist Technology device are shown in this diagram, although the number of NIC ports and Intel® QuickAssist Technology devices can be different.